pachyderm/docs-content/2.3.x/enterprise/auth/_index.md

 status along with the expiration date of the Enterprise License.
 {{% /notice %}}

-To activate Pachyderm's authentication and authorization features, run the following command in your terminal:
+To activate {{%productName%}}'s authentication and authorization features, run the following command in your terminal:

 ```s